ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 - $F$ needs to be deterministic
 - $F$ needs to be highly non-linear

 For me, neural networks are all about non-linearities.
 Each neuron consist in applying a non-linear function to its inputs.
-From the picture below, one carn clearly see that the function of a neuron is purely deterministic, which is what you want for the design of $F$.
-A given input will always give you the same output.
-However, if you take only one neuron, you can crack it open, as it is completely reversible.
-To one input, always correspond one input.
+From the picture below, we see that a neuron consist in a mathematical functon, $f(x, W)$, displayed as a step function.
+The neuron receives a sum of inputs, vector $x$, weighted by the matrix $W$.
+First thing, one carn clearly see that the function of this neuron is purely deterministic.
+This is good, because it is exactly what you want for the design of $F$.
+Second, the state of the neuron $y$ is binary, because below a certain value of $x$, it's going to gives $0$, while above this value, it's going to give $1$.
+This property assures that you have a binary output, while providing you for a non-inversible function!
+Because as you can see, you can only two possible value of y, but you can map many values of x!

-Now let's say the each input (x1, x2, x3) of the previous figure, is itself the output a neuron.
-And eventually, put many layers of neurons in cascade, to obtain a deep neural network.
-Well these neurons now create an intricate and very complex successions of filters, which totally blurry your input space.
-Meaning, you can't deduce the input anymore.

 ![The artificial neuron is a mathematical simplification of a biological neuron, composed of an activation function f (here we use the step function).
 The neuron receive a weighted (W) sum of inputs (x), such that it's output is y=f(x, W).
 Note that the action of the neuron is completely deterministic.
 Moreover, one neurone alone is also inversible.
 Image from the author.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic2.png' | relative_url }})

+Now let's assume that each input (x1, x2, x3) of the neuron are in fact the output of three other neurons.
+Eventually, we can add many layers of neurons in cascade, and we obtain a deep neural network.
+These neurons now create an intricate and very complex successions of filters, which totally blurry the input space.
+Meaning, there is no chance to deduce the input.

-In theory, with enough neurons, you could potentially encode any received informations, no matter how complex it is.
-The hyperspace, meaning the encoding space resulting of the aggregation of all these neurons, is virtually infinite.
+In theory, with enough neurons, the hyperspace: meaning the encoding space resulting of the aggregation of all these neurons; is virtually infinite.
+You could potentially create a mapping, from any received informations, to obtain a deterministic mapping of two number, while keeping their resemblance to zero.

 In general, the task of the Machine Learning (ML) expert, is in fact to *reduce* this hyperspace.
-He does that by finding the appropriate parameters $W$ of the model, such that the network encode perfectly the inputs.
-Generally this involves minimizing the error of the network, through a process called backpropagation, but this is topic for another time.
+He does that by finding the appropriate parameters $W$ of the model, such that the network closely the inputs.
+Generally this involves minimizing the error produced by the network reconstruction, through a process called backpropagation.
+The algorithm tries to find the most efficient way of storing the information in the hyperspace, by filtering out everything that is not related to the input statistical structure.
+Put simply, it tries to find correlations.

+Interstingly, it is the exact opposite of what we need here.
+> We want to design a system that creates an output pattern that is maximally uncorelated from it's input.

 ***